-Just 20 kilometres from Uluru in Yulara are the Emu Walk Apartments, fully serviced and self-contained apartments which give you that home-away-from-home feeling.
+Just 20km from Uluru in Yulara are the Emu Walk Apartments, fully serviced and self-contained apartments which give you that home-away-from-home feeling.
 The rooms are decorated with authentic Aboriginal art from regional artist Raymond Walters, and the complex itself is situated close to the Yulara Town Square.

 Another highlight is the Desert Gardens Hotel in Yulara.
 Take a deluxe ‘rock view’ room to see the colours change across Uluru as the sun moves through the sky.
 Alternatively, book a shady garden view room to cool down after a day exploring the Red Centre.
 At night, there are several dining options which combine international culinary flair with local ingredients.

 For a more affordable option, try Ayers Rock Resort’s Outback Pioneer Hotel, which is also located in Yulara.
 The rooms are spacious and comfortable, while all guests have access to a range of facilities including the swimming pool, tennis, squash and basketball courts, along with all of the Resort’s restaurants.
 You’ll love the Outback Pioneer BBQ and Bar, where you can select your own meat and cook it for yourself on the BBQ, surrounded by live music and a great atmosphere.

 Sleeping under the stars: caravan & camping grounds

 The Australian Red Centre is famous for its starry, starry nights, and there’s no better way to see the full kaleidoscope than by doing a spot of camping at Uluru.